-June launches Toronto's high travel season, so you should make reservations for hotels, theaters, tours, and restaurants, ideally at least a couple of weeks in advance.
+June launches Toronto's high travel season, so you should make reservations for hotels, theaters, tours, and restaurants, ideally at least a couple of weeks in advance of your travels.
 A lot of the city's most vibrant and interesting festivals take place during June, and lively streets keep dull moments in short supply as summer arrives in the lakeside city.

 Residents and visitors alike take advantage of the outdoor patios, open-roofed tour buses, bike rentals, lake swimming, and Toronto's best outdoor attractions, such as Canada's Wonderland, as June's warm weather fully takes hold.

 Of course, with all this fun and warm weather come crowds and thus, higher travel rates.
 Book early to take advantage of discount deals and to ensure you have a chance to experience everything on your Toronto travel bucket list.

-A handful of rainy days may mar June's otherwise sunny record when temperatures typically hover in the high 60s F, low 70s.
+A handful of rainy days may mar June's otherwise sunny record when temperatures typically hover in the high 60s F to low 70s.
 The city's location on Lake Ontario, however, means the weather can be unpredictable, so it's best to be prepared for all circumstances.